-3. Use the Temple Supports OPEN/CLOSE button to widen the Temple Supports.
+3. Use the Temple Supports OPEN/CLOSE button to widen the Temple Supports on the control panel.

 - 4. Guide the patient to the equipment. - Use the Column UP/DOWN button or switch option to adjust the height of the equipment so that the patient's chin reaches the chinrest.